overnice/homepage-next/static/en/case/vodafone-self-service.md

 ![](/cases/product_vodafone/contact.jpg)

-The project was set up and concluded in less than three months, thanks to design sprints and a great team spirit between the amazing people involved from Vodafone’s site, Hackerbay and us.
+The project was set up and concluded in less than three months, thanks to design sprints and a great team spirit between the amazing people involved from Vodafone’s side, Hackerbay and us.